Art&Craft - Deco&Design

 Epithet (lamp)

-RdL: Describe in a few words your studio: where it is, what it is equipped with, what it lacks.
+Describe your studio in a few words: where it is, what it has, what it lacks

 boundless passion